 - a successor fund transfer that results in the issue or transfer of shares with voting power to a director or employee / employer organisation.

 Some directors of RSE licensees may be exempt from the controlling stake and ownership provisions of the Superannuation Industry (Supervision) Act 1993 if the director’s shareholding in the RSE licensee:

 - must be transferred or forfeited when they cease to be a director of the RSE licensee;

 - does not carry an entitlement to any direct financial benefit; and

 - is only a controlling stake based on the aggregation of their shareholding with the shareholdings of the other directors.

 Who needs to apply for approval?

-‘Stake’ is defined under the Financial Sector (Shareholdings) Act 1998 (FSSA).
-APRA strongly recommends applicants obtain appropriate professional advice, which has regard to all relevant definitions contained in Schedule 1 of the FSSA, in order to identify all relevant applicants.
-It is not uncommon to have multiple individual and corporate applicants for a controlling stake application.
+APRA strongly recommends applicants obtain appropriate professional advice, which has regard to all relevant definitions contained in Schedule 1 of the FSSA, to identify all relevant applicants.
+Multiple individual and corporate applicants may be required for a controlling stake application pursuant to the definitions.